-Whether you are an experienced runner trying to hit a proscribed effort for your daily run, a new runner trying to get an idea of your current fitness or you simply want to be able to quantify your daily runs--you need to know how to calculate your running pace.
+Whether you are an experienced runner trying to hit a prescribed effort for your daily run, a new runner trying to get an idea of your current fitness or you simply want to be able to quantify your daily runs — you need to know how to calculate your running pace.